Zookal/DocHarris/README.md

 There is no ssh daemon implemented in all docker containers because that is evil and a anti pattern.

+If you need to enter a container use nsenter [https://github.com/jpetazzo/nsenter](https://github.com/jpetazzo/nsenter).

 #### Run in background on staging | prod:

     docker run -d --name php \